claresudbery/clare-wiki-ably/pages/think/events/workshops/energisers-warmups.md

 (Each bullet point represents a different activity!
 This is not all one activity.
 The ones in more detail are listed below this initial section)

+- Lots of great ideas in the [energiser section of funretrospectives.com](https://www.funretrospectives.com/category/energizer/)
 - See [section above](#creating-pairs-or-groups) for ideas on how to create random groups
   - Not generally an issue when remote / online, but useful when in person
 - Speed networking